 Brrrr, it’s cold outside and that doesn’t come as much of a surprise for anyone who gets hit with arctic air during the winter.
 But what might surprise you is coming home to a frozen pipe or, worse, one that has already burst due to the buildup of pressure from ice on the inside.
 Find out how you can keep pipes from freezing and how to thaw already frozen pipes below!

 Frozen pipes can cause a myriad of issues for homeowners — from clogged lines resulting in no water from faucets to pipe cracks and leaks, it can become a real headache rather quickly.
 So, we’re here to let you in on a few maintenance tasks you can perform so that you can sleep better at night knowing how to keep pipes from freezing.

-- Use Pipe Insulation: it’s relatively inexpensive to buy and it really works wonders.
-You can choose fiberglass wrap-type insulation or foam tubing — either or will do the trick!
-Simply wrap your pipes with insulation and use tape to secure it in place every few feet or so.
+- Use Pipe Insulation it’s relatively inexpensive to buy and it really works wonders.
+You can choose fiberglass wrap-type insulation or foam tubing — either will do the trick!
+Simply wrap your pipes with insulation and use tape to secure them in place every few feet or so.

-- Open Cabinet Doors: have pipes running through base or wall cabinets?
+- Open Cabinet Doors have pipes running through the base or wall cabinets?
 It’s a good idea to leave the doors cracked open so that warm air can circulate around the pipes.